-- The privilege to receive compensation for meeting attendance at a level of \$200 per month.
+- The privilege to receive compensation for meeting attendance per Board Policy 2725.
 In the event a student trustee has an unexcused absence to a required meeting, the compensation shall be prorated for the pay period. - The privilege to make and second motions. - The privilege to attend closed sessions, other than closed sessions on personnel or collective bargaining matters, at the discretion of the Board of Trustees. - The privilege to vote in an advisory vote, although the vote shall not be included in determining the vote required to carry any measure before the Board. - The privilege to serve a term commencing on May 15.

-4.4 Election of Student Trustees (Reference: BP 2105)
+2.6 Election of Student Trustees (Reference: BP 2105)